rick-liyue-huang/node-blogApp/data-dictionary.md

-### Data-dictionary used to match some data names and rules between database and front-end
+## Data-dictionary used to match some data names and rules between database and front-end

+### For the admin data
 #### 1. mainpage:

     - banner: